 In a recent study conducted by PCT, the number one challenge amongst pest control companies is the ability to find and keep good employees.

 One of the main reasons pest control companies miss out on scheduling additional jobs and increasing revenue is due to the number of call-backs for jobs already completed.
 Here’s how to calculate your company’s % of call-backs for services performed in 2017.

 # Call-Backs / Total Services = % of Service Call-Backs

-Now that you know where you fall on the call-back percentage scale, take a closer look as to why.
-You may find a common trend as to the type of service that isn’t being completed to your customers’ satisfaction, or maybe there’s a technician that receives higher call-backs than others.
-Once you’ve identified the cause of your call-backs, you can adjust your application methods or chemicals, or incorporate additional trainings for technicians to help decrease your rate.
+Now that you know where you fall on the callback percentage scale, take a closer look at why.
+You may find that there are specific services that aren’t meeting your customer’s expectations, or maybe there’s a technician that receives higher callbacks than others.
+Once you’ve identified the cause of your call-backs, you can adjust your application methods or chemicals, or incorporate additional training sessions for technicians to help decrease your rate.

 Revenue Per Employee

 When looking at your revenue per employee, you’re going to notice that the average technician brings in about double the revenue as an employee in the office.
 In order to increase revenue per employee, look at different solutions to help free up time for office staff and help increase the number of jobs per technician per month.

 TIP: Adding route optimization to your existing software suite will cut down the amount of time spent planning routes per month and increase the number of jobs per technician.